Urban Design; History of Urban Form; Streets and Public Spaces; Urban Design & Sustainability.

 - A.B.
 Architecture, University of California, Berkeley

-A hands-on teacher of urban design, Professor Macdonald’s courses include a focus on learning empirical observation skills, and graphic and oral communication skills for presenting design research and proposals in ways that are readily accessible to community members, political decision-makers, and fellow professionals.
+Professor Macdonald teaches courses in urban design at the graduate and undergraduate levels, with a primary emphasis on studios.
+Her studio courses include a focus on graphic and oral communication skills for presenting design research and proposals in ways that are readily accessible to community members, political decision-makers, and fellow professionals.

 - Courses Taught